Cebu Tourist Spots: 15 Amazingly Beautiful Places to Include in Your Itinerary

 9. Temple of Leah

 Dubbed as Cebu’s version of India’s Taj Mahal, the Temple of Leah has been attracting foreign and local tourists for its Greek-inspired architectural shrine.
 Unlike India’s Taj Mahal, the Temple of Leah is not a mausoleum but serves as home to the treasures and memorabilia of the late Leah Albino-Adarna, the grandmother of Filipina actress Ellen Adarna.
 Her husband, Teodorico Soriano Adarna, reportedly spent 80 million pesos to put up this temple as a symbol of his undying love for her.
 While there, you can also enjoy a scenic view of Cebu from the top as it is located on top of a hill in Busay in Cebu City.
+This Cebu City tourist spot is one of the famous and must-visit.

 10. Fort San Pedro

 Fort San Pedro is one of the most visited Cebu City tourist spots.
 Similar to Manila’s Fort Santiago, Fort San Pedro served as a military defense structure during the 17th century.
 Spanish conqueror Miguel Lopez de Legazpi, who founded the earliest settlement in Cebu, had the initiative to put up this.
 At Fort San Pedro, you’ll discover the history of Cebu, the Spanish government, and well-preserved Spanish artifacts.
 About 14 cannons can still be found in what has become a leisure park today.
+This is another Cebu City tourist spot you shouldn’t miss.

 11. Magellan’s Cross